TweetEmail TweetEmailOut of all the rights and freedoms given to every single individual on this

 4. The Tower of London

 Also known as Her Majesty’s Royal Palace and Fortress, The Tower of London is a historic castle located on the north bank of the River Thames in central London.
-Though it was a royal residence, the building has serving as a prison since 1100.
+Though it was a royal residence, the building has serving as a lockup since 1100.
 Constructed by William the Conqueror in 1078, The Tower of London played a vital role in the English History.

 5. British Museum